sstsimulator/sst-docs/docs/tools/commandLine/sst-config.md

 title: sst-config
 ---

-`sst-config` is a command line utlity that queries SST's configuration to retrieve information about how SST was compiled and libraries that have been registered with it.
+`sst-config` is a command line utility that queries SST's configuration to retrieve information about how SST was compiled and libraries that have been registered with it.
 A common use of this command is to pull compiler flags for element library compilation.
 Passing the `--help` flag to `sst-config` will print a brief usage description.

 ```bash
 $ sst-config